mindreframer/mindreframer.github.com/content/about.md

 <p>I re-evaluate my know-how quite a lot, and the only thing that is consistent is the change of things</p>

 <p>I prefer concepts over concrete frameworks, simplicity over new trendy fads</p>

+<p>I'd love to hear from you and your unique challenges, if you appreciate good engineering work!</p>

 <br><br>